syncfusion-content/winui-docs/winui/Pyramid-Chart/Overview.md

 # WinUI Chart (SfPyramidChart) Overview

-Syncfusion WinUI Pyramid Chart (SfPyramidChart) is used to create the beautiful pyramid series to visualize the proportions of a total in hierarchies, which are used in high quality WinUI applications.
+Syncfusion WinUI Chart (SfPyramidChart) is used to create the beautiful pyramid series to visualize the proportions of a total in hierarchies, which are used in high quality WinUI applications.

 ## Key features